jeeb/avisynth/distrib/Readme/readme_history.txt

   E.g. after a 8->32 bit fulls=false fulld=true:
   Y: 16..235 -> 0..1
   U/V: 16..240 -> -0.5..+0.5
+  Note: now ConvertBits does not assume full range for YUV 32 bit float.
+  Default values of fulls and fulld are now true only for RGB colorspaces.
 - Fix: couldn't see variables in avsi before plugin autoloads (colors_rgb.avsi issue)
 - Fix: LoadVirtualdubPlugin: Fix crash on exit when more than one instances of a filter was used in a script
 - New: LoadVirtualdubPlugin update: